-Paying attention to the car temperature gauge in your instrument cluster is vitally important when driving.
-You should check your temperature gauge frequently, just as you do with your other gauges.
+Understanding the readings from your car temperature gauge is vitally important when driving.
+You should check your temperature frequently, just as you do with your other gauges, as an overheated car can cause you a plethora of complications.

-When you look at your car temperature gauge, the needle should be in the center or just slightly below center (toward "C").
-The temperature should be in that range any time you look at it.
+When you look at your car temperature gauge, the needle should be in the center or just slightly below center (toward “C”).
+The temperature needs to be in that range at all times.

-If the temperature gauge is suddenly high, there are several possible reasons.
-One is that you have lost coolant.
-This could mean a slow leak, or it could mean a gradual evaporation.
-It could also mean the thermostat is broken and is not opening as it should to let coolant into the engine.
-Another possible cause of a sudden temperature rise is the failure of the water pump or water pump gasket.
+If the temperature gauge suddenly spikes high, there are a few possible reasons.
+You may have lost coolant via a slow leak or gradual evaporation.
+It could also mean the thermostat is broken and the valve is not opening as it should to let coolant into the engine.
+Another possible cause of a sudden temperature rise is the failure of the water pump from a broken gasket or something otherwise.

 If the temperature is low and stays low, the thermostat is likely stuck open and is allowing a constant flow of coolant into the engine.